Unaccompanied Children Frequently Asked Questions

 Q: Do these children pose a health risk?

-A: The Centers for Disease Control and Prevention (CDC) believes that the children arriving at U.S. borders pose little risk of spreading infectious diseases to the general public.
+A: The Centers for Disease Control and Prevention (CDC) believes that the UC arriving at U.S. borders pose little risk of spreading infectious diseases to the general public.

 Countries in Central America, where most of the unaccompanied children are from (Guatemala, El Salvador, and Honduras), have childhood vaccination programs, and most children have received some childhood vaccines.
 However, they may not have received a few vaccines, such as chickenpox, influenza, and pneumococcal vaccines.
 As a precaution, ORR is providing vaccinations to all children who do not have documentation of previous valid doses of vaccine.

-Children receive additional, more thorough medical screening and vaccinations at ORR shelter facilities.
-If children are found to have certain communicable diseases, they are separated from other children and treated as needed.
-The cost of medical care for the children while they are in ORR custody is paid by the federal government.
+UC receive additional, more thorough medical screening and vaccinations at ORR shelter facilities.
+If UC are found to have certain communicable diseases, they are separated from other children and treated as needed.
+The cost of medical care for UC while they are in ORR custody is paid by the federal government.

 Q: Are communities safe with these kids in it?
 There are rumors that some kids are gang members.

-A: Many of these children are fleeing violent situations in their home country and choose to leave rather than join a gang.
+A: Many UC are fleeing violent situations in their home country and choose to leave rather than join a gang.
 They endure a long and dangerous journey to reach the border.
 When they are placed in a standard shelter, they are, as a rule, relieved to be in a safe and caring environment where they can wait for a sponsor to arrive to take custody.

-Children served by the Office of Refugee Resettlement program do not integrate into the local community.
+UC in ORR custody do not integrate into the local community.
 They are not permitted to visit the local town or area attractions unless supervised by approved staff.
-Each staff member is required to maintain visibility on children at all times and know the exact location of each child.
+Each staff member is required to maintain visibility on UC at all times and know the exact location of each child.

 Q: How can individuals or communities help?

-A: In response to this humanitarian effort, members of the public have expressed interest in donating or volunteering to help unaccompanied children.
-The Federal agencies supporting these facilities are unable to accept donations or volunteers to assist the unaccompanied children program.
-However, there are several voluntary, community, faith-based, or international organizations assisting unaccompanied children.
-Additional information and updates are available online at the resources listed below.
+A: The Federal agencies supporting these facilities are unable to accept donations or volunteers to assist the UC program.
+However, there are several voluntary, community, faith-based, or international organizations assisting UC.

 Q: How much does it cost to take care of the unaccompanied children?

-A: The FY16 appropriation for this program is $948 million.
+A: The FY17 appropriation for this program is $948 million.

 Q: Can I foster or adopt one or more of the unaccompanied children?

-A: We have grantees in various parts of the United States who care for a small number unaccompanied children in foster home settings, and many providers are looking to expand their number of foster parents, particularly ones who are bilingual.
+A: We have grantees in various parts of the United States who care for a small number of UC in foster home settings, and many providers are looking to expand their number of foster parents, particularly ones who are bilingual.
 ORR requires that all foster care parents be fully licensed by their state.
-If you are not already licensed, you could begin by contacting one of the foster care providers who care for unaccompanied children, such as United States Conference of Catholic Bishops and Lutheran Immigration and Refugee Services who have provided foster care to unaccompanied refugee and immigrant children for many years:
+If you are not already licensed, you could begin by contacting one of the foster care providers who care for UC, such as United States Conference of Catholic Bishops (USCCB) and Lutheran Immigration and Refugee Services (LIRS) who have provided foster care to unaccompanied refugee and immigrant children for many years.

 Q: Are children who arrived as unaccompanied children ever enrolled in local schools?